vipa0z/CPTS-Manual/README.md

 - `1.
 Information-gathering/` – Reconnaissance techniques, OSINT, scanning, and enumeration notes.
 - `2. web vulnerability analysis/` – Notes and examples on web application vulnerabilities.
 - `3.
-Exploitation/` – Exploit development, usage, and testing notes.
+Exploitation/` – AD Atacks, Exploit techniques, usage, and testing notes.
 - `4. shells and initial access/` – Techniques for establishing a foothold in a target environment.
 - `5. post-exploitation/` – Privilege escalation, credential collection, and host-level post-exploitation.
 - `6.
 Methodology and checklists/` – Structured methodologies and checklists for penetration testing.